canonical/ubuntu-pro-for-wsl/docs/howto/install.md

 </details>

 ## 1. Install Ubuntu Pro for WSL
-On your Windows host, go to the Microsoft Store, search for _Ubuntu Pro for WSL_.
+On your Windows host, go to the Microsoft Store, and search for _Ubuntu_ Pro for WSL_.
 Click on it and find the _Install_ button.
 Click on it.

 ## 2. Configure Ubuntu Pro for WSL
 You have two ways of setting up UP4W.
 You can use the graphical interface (GUI), which is recommended for users managing a single Windows machine.
 If you deploy at scale, we recommend using automated tools to set up UP4W via the registry.